GPGN268/SP2025-FP01-ocean-air-temperature-patterns/README.md

 **Data Collection**
 - Temperature Data:
 Surface air temperature and sea surface temperature data from years 2005-2025 will be pulled from publicly accessible sources such as the **National Oceanic and Atmospheric Administration (NOAA)**, the **National Aeronautics and Space Administration (NASA)**, the **U.S. Geological Survey (USGS)**, the **Argo Global Data Assembly Centers (GDACs)**, and **Scripps Instituiton of Oceanography**.

-- Wave Height Data
-Next, we will collect wave data specific to **Oahu**, focusing on **significant wave height**, a standard metric representing the average height of the highest 1/3 of waves observed over a given period.
-Data will be pulled from NOAA's **National Data Buoy Center (NDBC)**.

 **Time Period and Seasonal Focus**
-   To isolate seasonal patterns, we will use data from the peak summer months (May–August) and peak winter months (November–February) for each year from 2005-2025.
-This will allow us to compare long term trends across both high-wave seasons (winter) & low-wave seasons (summer).
+   To isolate seasonal patterns, we will analyze data from the peak summer months (May–August) and peak winter months (November–February) for each year from 2005-2025.
+Our goal is to identify temperature patterns (between the two isolated variables) associated with El Niño events and other climate anomalies.

 **Data Processing**
    All datasets will be processed using **Python** tools to complete the following:
    - Remove missing or negate unneccessary values including unneeded months
    - Align seasonal averages
    - Standardizing units across all datasets
-   - Align wave and temperature data as close as possible to Oahu
    - Ensure all data sets are in the same demensions or merge the data sets using xarray tricks

 **Statistical Analysis**
-    Structure the data for analysis
+   - Structure the data for analysis
    - Isolate long-term trends in air temperature, sea surface temperature, and wave height
    - Analysis visually and mathematically to assess a possible correlation/causation relationship between temperature variables and wave heights in both winter/summer seasons